n00dbeaverstudios/n00dWorkshop/README.md

 cd n00dWorkshop
 git submodule init
 ```
+Say we owned n00dHolster and also want to clone two open source plugins n00dFootsteps and n00dEmotes.

 Then do the following for each plugin that you have access to under the same Git Bash session:

-Say we owned n00dHolster and also want to clone two open source plugins n00dFootsteps and n00dEmotes
 ```
 git submodule update -- Plugins/n00dHolster Plugins/n00dFootsteps Plugins/n00dEmotes
 ```